5 Restaurant Metrics Successful Businesses Measure

 Simply put, the table turn is the time it takes for a guest to dine, from the time they sit down to the time they leave.
 And, whether you’re a casual dining or fine dining establishment, you need to nail down this metric and track it over time.
 For a casual dining restaurant, the faster your table turns, the more money you make.

 Once you figure your average table turn, you can determine the contributing factors to a great table turn time and one that needs improvement.
 From getting the check on time to an efficient kitchen, many contributors comprise this metric.

 How to calculate it: To manually calculate, identify a measurement period, then count the number of parties served during that period and divide by the number of tables used.
-To automatically calculate, use a guest management tool that will automate the entire process.
+To automatically calculate, use a restaurant reservation system that will automate the entire process.